 Under automatic enrolment rules, this is the period of time over which earnings are to be measured.
 For example, if an employee is paid weekly, the pay period would be one week and if they are paid monthly, the pay period would be one month.
 The minimum pay period is one week.

 To align with the pay frequency used to calculate PAYE and National Insurance contributions, the pay period can be a tax week, or a tax month.

 An employer can postpone automatic enrolment for up to three months from certain dates.
 One of the main reasons an employer might decide to postpone is if they have temporary or short term employees.

 - your staging date or duties start date

 - the date an employee first becomes eligible for automatic enrolment.

 If you had a PAYE scheme on or before 30 September 2017, you’ll have a staging date.
-This is when you need to start meeting your automatic enrolment duties.
+This is when you need to start meeting your automatic enrolment duties. is your responsibility to identify your staging date.
 You can check your staging date on The Pensions Regulator’s website.

 Employers who employ their first member of staff after 1 October 2017 will have a duties start date instead of a staging date.